tsaigopal/stylebhai/README.md

 * Import as maven project into your favorite IDE and get going

 #QuickStart
-Lets get started with stylebhai.
+Lets build a basic application with stylebhai.
 * First create a maven project and add the dependency to stylebhia.
 (Its not yet added maven central, check this out as a project into the same workspace.)

 * Next, you should have a model class for the screen, a simple value object should do.
 Example: a Customer